-We are subject to financial market risks, including valuation risk and interest rate risk.
+We are subject to financial market risks, including valuation risk, interest rate risk, currency risk and inflation and supply chain risk.

 Valuation Risk

 We have invested, and plan to continue to invest, primarily in illiquid debt and equity securities of private companies.
 Most of our investments will not have a readily available market price, and therefore, we will value these investments at fair value as determined in good faith by our Board, based on, among other things, the input of the Adviser, our Audit Committee and independent third-party valuation firm(s) engaged at the direction of the Board, and in accordance with our valuation policy.
 There is no single standard for determining fair value.
 As a result, determining fair value requires that judgment be applied to the specific facts and circumstances of each portfolio investment while employing a consistently applied valuation process for the types of investments we make.
 If we were required to liquidate a portfolio investment in a forced or liquidation sale, we may realize amounts that are different from the amounts presented and such differences could be material.